what is tanden?

 The black dot is the location where the centre of gravity is on the floor.
 When it comes to stances and weight distribution, that concept is a more complete approach than say "60/40" because it talks about forward, back, left AND right (instead of only forward and back).

-*Note we call the white-dot-location "Seika Tanden", but also "Ge-Tanden".
+The white-dot location is "Seika Tanden", but also "Ge-Tanden".
 Usually, most simply call it "Tanden".

 Think about it.